devqueue/Class-12-python/README.md

 ---
 ### Program 14
-#### AIM: To Integrate SQL with Python by importing the MySQL module
+#### AIM: insert all the records in the table ORDERS in SALES database.
 #### Source code:
 ```python
 import mysql.connector